devals94/spark-proof-of-concept/README.md

 # Spark-Core with Python:
 It is shown on Uttar Pradesh Assembly Elections 2017 Dataset.

-Objective in Spark-Core with Python is to determine:
+Objective in Spark-Core with Python is:

 1. To determine the candidate with maximum votes.
 2. To determine the candidate with minimum votes.